- What is the difference between the Department of Chemistry & Biochemistry and the Ohio State Biochemistry Program?

 How soon after I start classes do I choose an advisor?

 Students may choose a faculty advisor after completing the 3 required laboratory rotations.
-Each rotation lasts seven weeks, beginning at the start of Autumn Semester.
-You may contact our faculty in advance of your arrival to arrange lab rotations, but the rotations must be completed prior to selecting a permanent advisor.
+Each rotation lasts seven weeks.
+Typically OSBP first year students do 2 rotations in the Fall Semester and 1 rotation during the first session of Spring Semester.
+You may contact our faculty in advance of your arrival to arrange lab rotations, but all rotations must be completed prior to selecting a permanent advisor.

 What is the average time to graduation?

 What type of jobs do students from the OSBP get after graduation?